As I lay on a beach on the island of Ko Lipe, my Kiwi friend Paul turned to me and asked, “Backgammon?”

 The more you travel, the more you realize daily life and people around the world are exactly the same.

-And, in doing so, you come to understand our shared humanity.
+And, in doing so, you come to understand the beauty of our shared humanity.

 That is culture.
 That variety is why I travel.